simonhf/soduko/README.md

 # Sudoko Solver

-A Perl one-line to solve Sudoko puzzles.
+A Perl "one-liner" to solve Sudoko puzzles.
 This program uses an optimized _Brute Force Search_ to solve the Sudoko in only 88 interations.

 [1] https://en.wikipedia.org/wiki/Sudoku_solving_algorithms